top of page

 I have dropped my mask of pretending life is perfect and have been forced by my life circumstances to grow spiritually strong.
 The last five years have been tough times for many, but our challenges raising a special needs son with fetal alcohol syndrome have brought a new level of pain and suffering to me personally.
 While I used to focus my driven nature mainly on my career, I now harness this tenacity to navigate a very complicated and broken mental health system for children.

-What is the best thing about being an older woman?
+What is the best thing about this season of life?

 What has been the most challenging thing about growing older?

 I miss my mother.
-She passed away five years ago, and I would have loved to share this stage of life with her.
+She passed away seven years ago, and I would have loved to share this stage of life with her.

 What has been a life-changing moment?